-Margaret McMurdo was appointed President, Court of Appeal, Supreme Court of Queensland in 1998—the first woman in Australia to preside over an intermediate court of appeal.
-She held that position until her resignation as a judge in 2017.
-In 2015, she was Acting Chief Justice of Queensland.
+Margaret McMurdo was appointed President, Court of Appeal, Supreme Court of Queensland from 1998 until 2017 and was Acting Chief Justice of Queensland in 2015.

 Margaret graduated with a Bachelor of Laws from the University of Queensland in 1976.
 She began her legal career as a student volunteer in 1974 with the newly formed Aboriginal Legal Service.

 In 1976, she became the first female paralegal in the Public Defender’s Office.
 She was admitted as a barrister in December 1976 and was an Assistant Public Defender from 1977 to 1989.
-She practised at the Bar from 1989 until 1991 when she became the first woman and the youngest person to be appointed to the District Court of Queensland.
+She practised at the Bar from 1989 until 1991 when she was appointed to the District Court of Queensland.
 In 1993, she also held a commission as a Childrens Court judge.

-Margaret is a founding Fellow of the Australian Academy of Law and a member of the American Law Institute.
+Margaret has been awarded a number of honorary doctorates and is a founding Fellow of the Australian Academy of Law and a member of the American Law Institute.
 She is patron of Women’s Legal Service, Caxton Legal Service and LawRight’s Civil Justice Fund.
-In 2017, Margaret was appointed chair of the Board of Governors of Queensland Community Foundation, the state's largest public perpetual charitable trust.
+In 2017, Margaret was appointed chair of the Board of Governors of Queensland Community Foundation, the state’s largest public perpetual charitable trust.

 Board member since July 2017

 Joshua is a descendant of the Waanyi and Kalkadoon nations from north west Queensland.
 He has been practicing as a barrister since 2011.
 In 2009, Joshua was an associate to the late Honourable Justice Peter Dutney, Supreme Court Queensland.

 Joshua has developed a strong reputation as one of the leading lawyers in the country in matters that involve Indigenous Australians.